AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SS | SN
+Early | SA | SN or BR
-Mid | SS | BK
+Mid | SA | BK
-Late | SS | BR
+Late | SA | BR

 !!! note
     SA provides some comfy gather alongside a nice Phys DMG boost.
 SN is mainly to deal with the early Quantum mobs as they are too tanky for her without being collapsed.
-Afterwards, she's swapped out for SS.
+Afterwards, she's swapped out for BR.

 !!! danger
     Remember to bring BK before Heimdall fight.